-The Metropolitan Transportation Commission's (MTC's) One Bay Area Grant (OBAG) program directs federal funding to projects and programs that integrate the region's transportation program with California's climate law and Plan Bay Area, the Regional Transportation Plan/Sustainable Communities Strategy.
+This is the second cycle of the Metropolitan Transportation Commission's (MTC's) One Bay Area Grant program (OBAG 2) for which the Transportation Authority has \$44.2 million to program over the next five fiscal years (2017/18-2021/22).
+The OBAG program directs federal funding to projects and programs that integrate the region's transportation program with California's climate law and Plan Bay Area, the Regional Transportation Plan/Sustainable Communities Strategy.
 About 45% of OBAG funds are directed to congestion management agencies (CMAs), such as the Transportation Authority.
 Provided that the CMAs comply with rather extensive OBAG requirements (such as requiring that at least 70% of San Francisco OBAG funds must be invested in our Priority Development Areas shown in Attachment 1), CMAs have flexibility to program funds to a wide variety of project types from transit capacity and enhancement projects to pedestrian and bicycle safety projects to street resurfacing.
-This is the second cycle of the OBAG program (OBAG 2) for which the Transportation Authority has \$44.2 million to program over the next five fiscal years (Fiscal Year 2017/18-2021/22).
 For San Francisco's \$44.2 million, we propose assigning \$1.9 million for CMA planning activities (consistent with Cycle 1, augmenting the base amount of CMA planning funds we receive from MTC), \$1.797 million for Safe Routes to School (MTC-guaranteed minimum) with priority to non-infrastructure projects (which have limited discretionary funding opportunities), and the remaining \$40.489 million for a competitive call open to all OBAG-eligible projects.
 In addition to MTC's required selection criteria, we propose retaining most of the Board-approved OBAG Cycle 1 criteria and adding new criteria that reflect the City's growing need to address core capacity and reliability improvements.
 Approval of the proposed approach will allow us to release the call for projects in early March 2017.
-The recommended project list would come back to the CAC for approval in May, to the Board in June and to MTC by its July deadline.
+The recommended project list would come back to the to the Board for approval in June, enabling us to submit with the list and related documentation to MTC by its July deadline.